Nasir Abbas Nayyar: Career

 He served as Director General of Urdu Science Board from December, 2017 till December, 2020.

 Awards

 His book Urdu Adab ki Tashkeel e Jadid won the best Urdu Book prize in at KLF 2017 and Uss Ko Ikk Shakhs Samajhna Tou Munasib Hi Nahin won the UBL Literary Award for Best Urdu Non-Fiction book in 2019.
+In 2025, he received the Tamgha-i-Imtiaz from the President of Pakistan.